Vrajeshsayz/counterspell/README.md

 - Engaging and interactive gameplay
 - Unique spell mechanics
-- Dynamic visuals and sound effects (if applicable)
-- [Add any other features specific to your game]

 ## 🚀 Technologies Used

-- Programming Language: [e.g., Python, JavaScript, etc.]
+- Programming Language: Python
-- Frameworks/Libraries: [e.g., Pygame, Phaser.js, etc.]
+- Frameworks/Libraries: Pygame
-- Other Tools: [e.g., Unity, Godot, etc.]

 ## 🛠 How to Play